Photographer

 Brief

 Still unsure?
-Then try a short course also offered through TAFE SA such as Using a DSLR Camera and Basic Photo Editing.
+Then try a short course also offered through TAFE SA.
 Check the website for the full list of short courses.

 • A snapshot of the future these days, digital cameras can take pictures using a solid state image sensor instead of traditional film.
 The images are then stored in a digital format which can be both viewed on a computer and printed out.
 You can transmit them electronically.
 You can even manipulate them by changing the size, the colour and even the content.
 No more having to buy film or the toxic chemicals associated with developing.
 In fact, you don't even have to wait for them to be developed!
 This is the future of photography.
 As technology gets better, so too will the quality of digital imagery.
 It also means the cost of digital cameras will go down.
 But before you throw out your old camera, remember there will always be photographers who prefer to work with film and customers who prefer the old glossies.